mpvnet-player/mpv.net/docs/Manual.md

 mpv.net requires the .NET Framework 4.8 and Windows 7 or higher and a modern graphics card.

-For internet streaming youtube-dl or yt-dlp must be downloaded and installed manually (the location must be defined in the PATH environment variable or it must be located in the startup directory).
+For internet streaming youtube-dl or yt-dlp must be downloaded and installed manually.

-mpvnet.exe is platform agnostic, users that need x86 have to replace 3 native tools:

-- mpv-2.dll
-- MediaInfo.dll
-- mpvnet.com

 #### File Associations